Peugeot 604: Turbodiesel

 Autocars Edward Eves conducted a long-term test of the turbodiesel in 1981.
 The test concluded that the "604D Turbo is a fine, friendly type of car which really begs to be used.
 This can be seen in the way the mileage is being built up with it at the rate of 24,000 miles in the year".
 The overall fuel consumption was estimated at 32.5 miles per gallon (8.7 liters/100 km).
 The author noted that while the car was not intended as a high-performance vehicle, "it is a very practical vehicle for experienced drivers and is capable of very high point-to-point averages once the technique of driving on the torque curve is mastered".
 It was also described as "an effortless long-distance car and should be considered by anyone whose motoring is of the order of 30,000 miles a year because this is one of the longest-legged of cars...that I have met".
 Regarding the diesel engine start-up procedure, the author described it as "remarkably like firing up a petrol engined model".
 Accommodation inside the car was viewed as being "fully up to international standards for a four-five seater touring saloon with room in the rear seat for two people to travel long-distances in real comfort".
 The velour seats were praised for their comfort but were viewed as being vulnerable to burns and soiling.
 Autocar noted that the map pockets in the doors were insufficiently deep and during the test the speedometer cable failed and the foil insert from the rubbing strip on a door detached.

 Heuliez Limousine

-The company Heuliez produced 124 long wheelbase limousine versions of the 604.
+The French company Heuliez produced 124 long wheelbase limousine versions of the 604.
 Available in these versions were two extra movable seats.
 The limousines were produced from 1978 to 1984.